-Issue: It was observed at some mines that risk assessments to manage fire or explosion risks in relation to diesel equipment generally considered diesel equipment collectively, failing to consider the specific types of diesel equipment at the mine site.
+Issue: It was observed at some mines that risk assessments to manage fire or explosion risk in relation to diesel equipment generally considered diesel equipment collectively, failing to consider the specific types of diesel equipment at the mine site.

-Response: When developing control measures to manage the risks of fire or explosion mine operators must consider the potential sources of ignition associated with all diesel plant at site having regard to individual characteristics, hazards and risks associated with specific plant.
+Response: When developing control measures to manage the risk of fire or explosion, mine operators must consider the potential sources of ignition associated with each item of plant having regard to individual characteristics, hazards and risks associated with specific plant.